MikeMuff/Computer-Security/lab04/README.md

 <img width="1424" alt="Screen Shot 2021-03-09 at 8 42 21 PM" src="https://user-images.githubusercontent.com/33213355/110573287-3b5bc400-8118-11eb-8e04-f91d140ec0ad.png">

 # Task 2.3
-I tried to change the Salary value for user Alice by putting the following command into the username field. admin';#UPDATE credential SET Salary = '30000' WHERE Username = 'Alice'.
+I tried to run multiple SQL statements in one attack strong by putting the following command into the username field. 'or name='admin'; UPDATE credential Name='test' WHERE Name='admin';#.
 It did not work because the prepared statement countermeasure only compiles the first statement.
 Values which are transmitted later using a different protocol are not compiled like the statement template.
 If the statement template is not derived from external input, SQL injection cannot occur.

 # Task 3.1
 I was able to complete this task by using the UPDATE feature within php.
 I did this by logging into Alice's account and inputing ',salary='40000 into the NickName box of the Edit Profile tab.